marselester/marselester.github.com/content/posts/go-archsimd-preview.md

 It would be great to convince the Go compiler that our code safely accesses the `input` slice and index `i` can't be out of range.
-This will improve the performance since the CPU won't need to predict the branches in the loop introduced by the slice boundaries checks.
+This will improve the performance since the CPU won't need to execute extra compare-and-branch instructions in the hot loop introduced by the boundaries checks.

 The bounds check was eliminated from the scalar loop as follows.
 Effectively it was moved outside the loop, i.e., at `tail := input[i:]` line.